alphagov/inside-government-admin-guide/creating-documents/add-associations.md

 * topical events only if relevant.
 * worldwide locations and priorities only if you are working for the Foreign & Commonwealth Office and know how to use these tags

-#### Associations for announcements
+#### Associations for announcements (news and speeches)

-Speeches are tagged to their speakers in all cases, so ministers do not appear in the associations list.
+You will need to tag speeches to their speakers in all cases, so ministers do not appear in the associations list.
 Tag announcements to:

 * policy/policies (you should know your sponsoring department's policies and be aware which content relates to which policy)
 * topic/topics only if you cannot identify a policy - this acts as a back-up